REBEL RIDGE

 The only person in the town willing to help Terry is a young courthouse clerk Summer, and as the film progresses Terry is reluctantly drawn into helping her uncover the nature of the corruption.

 All three lead roles are very well acted, by Aaron Pierre as Terry, Don Johnson as the police chief, and by AnnaSophia Robb as Summer.
-All three characters are well fleshed out as believable people, and throughout there are moments when a minor character doesn't behave as if they are in a film, which adds to the sense of the film being grounded in reality.
+All three characters are well fleshed out as believable people, and throughout there are odd moments when a minor character behaves unexpectedly, which helps give the proceedings an air of reality.

 But I don't wish to end on a negative note.
 It's a very watchable and enjoyable film, which certainly makes me want to seek out other films by Jeremy Saulnier, who wrote and directed this.